espoertner/project-app/README.md

 * Integrate React Router

 ## Requirements to run the project
 Google Book API requires a key.
 Acquire an API key by following Google's instructions [here](https://developers.google.com/books/docs/v1/getting_started).
-Save the API key in a .env file.
+Create a .env file in the project folder and save the key as such:
+REACT_APP_GOOGLE_API_KEY=YourKeyHere

 Running npm install in project-app directory.